Masterclasses

 Rita McGrath Professor of strategy, Columbia Business School

-Eugene Nwoke General Manager, Roche
+Eugene Nwoke General Manager, West Africa, Roche Pharmaceutical

 A peer-group discussion among senior human resources executives kicks off with comments from HR thought leader Dave Ulrich and a select group of global CHROs.